 Preschoolers are happy to engage in symbolic play.
 A block is an ice cream, a stick is a rabbit.
 But before children can make these giant cognitive leaps they must first play with objects as they are.
 That means that the block is simply a block, to be chewed, bashed, squeezed and dropped.
 Children must first explore an object’s properties before they can use it more creatively.
 This is functional play.
 The object is simply what it is.

-And this is why there are no toys in the newborns category at 100 Toys.
-And very few before 12 months.
-You'll find some soft toys and rattles, but really they could be swapped for a wooden spoon from the kitchen and a balled up sock.
-At six months you don't have to offer much more than a treasure basket.
+And this is why I don’t recommend many toys for children under one.
+A soft toy and a rattle, perhaps, but really they could be swapped for a wooden spoon from the kitchen and a balled up sock.
+At six months you don’t have to offer much more than a treasure basket.

 Functional play is about exploring the materials, finding out what they do and how they behave.
 Learning that wood is hard and stable and that jelly is soft and wobbly.
 This kind of discovery is the work of months and years and looks a lot like destruction testing to an adult’s eye.
 There’s lots of repetition.

 But aren’t repeated actions the result of schema play?